 Should I buy the Withings Move ECG?

-The Withings Move ECG is a stylish fitness tracker at a decent price, and it works fairly well for its select target audience.
+The Withings Move ECG is a stylish fitness tracker at a decent price, and it works fairly well for its select target audience even if it not the best smartwatch around.
 If you want to discreetly keep an eye on your step count with a watch suitable for any occasion, then it’s a good purchase.
 And if the ECG recognises a heart complaint, then it isn’t a mere bargain but a lifesaver.

 But for all those who want to keep a detailed record of their fitness progress, and push themselves for higher performance, there are better alternatives are available.